kbremner/kbremner.github.io/presentations/simul8/slides/spec.md

 <aside class="notes">
 <ul>
-	<li>Working group was in charge of creating the specification</li>
+	<li>Working group was formed to define the specification</li>
-	<li>methods based on RTD capabilities, Android framework.
-Defined what parameters they should take and what the outcome should be</li>
+	<li>Looked at the capabilities of RTDS and the Android framework I developed while on placement, to understand what methods should be defined in the specification</li>
-	<li>I was responsible for defining all the possible error scenarios, and the resulting action that the implementation should take.</li>
+	<li>We also defined the various error scenarios that could occur, and what action the implementation should take if it occurs</li>
 </ul>
 </aside>